4 Condo Interior Design Ideas That Make the Most of Your Space

 If a pantry is in the kitchen, make the most out of it with extra shelves and over-the-door hanging baskets to store spices or cleaners and free up cabinet space.
 There are wall mounts that go from floor to ceiling, and it's a relatively simple DIY project for most.

 Your Dream Condo Is Waiting For You

 With these easy tips, finding some extra storage space in a condo isn't as challenging as it may initially seem.
-Many useful items like furniture, rugs, and supplies can be found at home specialty stores, big-box retailers, and even at resale shops.
-There are plenty of simple do-it-yourself projects that can provide extra places to hide things away to reduce clutter.
+Many useful items like furniture, rugs, and supplies can be found at specialty stores, big-box retailers, and even resale shops.
+There are plenty of simple do-it-yourself projects that can provide extra places to hide things to reduce clutter.